3C2H/My-Reddit-App/README.md

-# My-Reddit_server
+# My-Reddit-App
-A personnal reddit-like app
+A personnal Reddit-like app